 The 7 factors that actually move the cost

-Within any tier, the final number is set by how much work your specific site needs.
-These are the seven factors that move it most — and the questions to ask so you can read any Amman quote like a professional.
+Within any build model, the final proposal is set by the work your specific site needs.
+These are seven useful factors to normalize across Amman proposals.

 | Factor | Why it moves the price | Ask the agency |